nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 2. The application has been designed to handle up to 100’s of user appointments optimally, without affecting its performance.
 3. The application should preferably be executable on Windows OS or compatible software-emulated terminal.
 4. User-friendly features incorporated in helpful messages feedback and diagnostic prompts.
-5. Enable LisGenie App window to be resizable instead of staying a fixed size (future feature).
+5. LisGenie App window to be resizable instead of staying a fixed size (future feature).
+6. Code base has been designed for robustness, easy scalability, modularity and maintenance.

 ## LisGenie GUI App Class UML Diagram